cepdnaclk/e20-3yp-SkyT/docs/README.md

 To ensure seamless communication with the sensor node and docking station, the drone is equipped with specialized hardware components.

 **Hardware Components**
-1. *LoRa Transceiver* – Enables long-range, low-power communication between the drone and docking station.
+1. *Raspberry Pi Zero W1* – Manages data processing and communication tasks between database and drone.
-2. *Raspberry Pi Zero Microcontroller* – Manages data processing and communication tasks.
+2. *Raspberry Pi 4* – Manages data processing and communication tasks in the drone.
 3. *Raspberry Pi Camera Module V1.3* – Captures aerial imagery for analysis and decision-making

 ### 3. Docking Station